 STEP #4: TRACE OVER YOUR LINE

-Again, you want to blend for a softer effect that’s similar to a smokey eye.
+Again, you want to blend for a softer effect that’s similar to a smoky eye.

 STEP #6: ADD COLOR TO YOUR LOWER LID

 Cover your lid with a shimmery hue that complements your smoky cut crease.
-We especially love the L’Oréal Paris Infallible Crushed Foils Metallic Eye Shadow in Diamond Dust, Gilded Gold, and Crushed Stone.
+We especially love the L’Oréal Paris Brilliant Eyes Shimmer Liquid Eye Shadow Makeup in Diamond Drop, Crystal Shine, and Bronze Light.

 STEP #7: HIGHLIGHT

-Like we said, eye makeup looks like a cat eye can be a little tricky to do on hooded eyes.
+Eye makeup looks like a cat eye or winged eye can be super flattering, but a little tricky to do on hooded eyes.
 To make it easier, create a line that extends up from your lower lash line.
 Meet it with a diagonal line from the inner corner of your eye to its tip.
 To finish it off, look straight ahead with your eyes wide open and fill in the blank space with more eyeliner.
-As for what product to use, try a liquid eyeliner with a smooth formula, like the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner.
+Try a liquid eyeliner with a smooth formula, like the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner.

 STEP #9: GIVE YOUR LASHES SOME LOVE

-Lastly, the best way to really perk up your eye makeup look is with a few layers of mascara.
+The best way to really perk up any eye makeup look is with a few layers of mascara.
 Look for a voluminous, waterproof formula, like the L’Oréal Paris Voluminous Lash Paradise Waterproof Mascara.

 STEP #10: SEAL THE DEAL

 You’ve spent all that time perfecting your eye makeup look, so why would you let it go to waste?
-Use a makeup setting spray to seal your makeup look into place like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray so you can have “just applied” makeup all day long.
+Use a makeup setting spray like the L’Oréal Paris Infallible Pro-Spray and Set Make-Up Oil-Free Setting Spray to seal your look and give you that “just applied” makeup all day long.